-The state of the s The last date of attendance occurs at any point in the first four weeks of the period of enrollment CPC retains the charges applicable to the first four weeks.
+The last date of attendance occurs at any point in the first four weeks of the period of enrollment CPC retains the charges applicable to the first four weeks.
 The last date of attendance occurs after the first four weeks but before or at the mid-point of the period of enrollment CPC retains a prorated amount of tuition.
 The last date of attendance occurs after the midpoint CPC retains all of the charges for that period.